electric-eloquence/gulp4-run-sequence/README.md

 ### Why the culinary task names?

-Computing tasks might be too abstract for visualizing sequential and concurrent tasks.
+Computational tasks might be too abstract for visualizing sequences and concurrency.
 It's much easier to visualize steeping tea and boiling eggs concurrently, but only after water has come to a boil.

 It might also be irresponsible to suggest running certain tasks concurrently, when concurrent operation would not be optimal for those tasks.